 The Department of Business and Leadership supports the Purdue North Central campus mission by providing access to contemporary business and organizational knowledge through learning, engagement and applied research.
 The Department contributes to the development of the region through the professional and academic expertise of its faculty in accounting, economics, human resources, leadership, management and marketing.

-The Department of Business and Leadership offers a wide variety of programming from certificates, an associate degree, to baccalaureate degrees and a masters degree in Business Administration.
+The Department of Business and Leadership offers a wide variety of programming from certificates, an associate degree, to baccalaureate degrees and a Master of Business Administration degree.
 All programs combine a strong foundation in the liberal arts with serious career preparation.
 In addition, a variety of learning opportunities exist for students to gain real world experience through internships, directed studies, and service learning projects.
 Faculty work in concert with the Center for Service Learning and Leadership and Office of Career Development to facilitate an experience that works with the student’s plan of study.

 Students working towards a degree in business will enter the business world with a sound understanding of the nature and practices of contemporary business, the basic skills needed to begin their professional careers, and the broad educational foundation necessary to facilitate long-term professional development.
 The degree offers a distinctive and flexible curriculum that will allow students to develop expertise in their area of interest.
 Through a series of core courses and with the guidance of experienced faculty, students are introduced to the broad range of knowledge and skills needed to begin or advance a career in a wide range of enterprises.
 Business students can select an area of concentration such as accounting, economics, management, or marketing, or pursue another area of interest.

 When you complete your Business degree, you are ready for employment in areas such as sales, distribution, marketing, accounting or management.
 Opportunities also exist in fields outside traditional business areas, because an understanding of business principles is an asset for any career in today’s competitive and cost-conscious world.